Skip to content

 Estimates of number of centenarians (people aged 100+)

 Over the last 30 years, the number of centenarians has increased massively.
-The ratio of female centenarians to male has started to fall in recent years due to improvements in male mortality.
 In 2002, there were over 8 female centenarians for every 1 male; by 2014, there were around 5.5.

 Migration vs natural population growth